bokeh/bokeh/docs/bokeh/source/docs/user_guide/specialized/pie.rst

 Pie and donut charts
 ====================

-Bokeh does not have built-in APIs for pie and donut charts, but these kinds of charts may be assembed by using Bokeh's various wedge glyphs.
+Bokeh does not have built-in APIs for pie and donut charts.
+However, you can use Bokeh's various wedge glyphs to create these kinds of charts.

 .. _ug_specialized_pie_glyphs: